kragen/derctuo/markdown/pyrolysis-3d-printing.md

-low temperatures, in the 1100°–1300° range, are sufficient to produce these ceramics by pyrolysis, while the standard sintering processes require 1800° or more, and additionally contaminates the ceramic produced with "sintering aids", in order to avoid even higher temperatures.
-So not only can polymer-derived ceramics withstand higher temperatures than are required for their production, they can even withstand higher temperatures than the same ceramics when they're processed conventionally!
+low temperatures, in the 1100°–1300° range, are sufficient to produce these ceramics by pyrolysis, while the standard sintering processes require 1800° or more, and additionally contaminates the ceramic produced with “sintering aids”, in order to avoid even higher temperatures.
+So not only can polymer-derived ceramics withstand higher temperatures than are required for their production, they can even withstand higher temperatures than the same ceramics when they’re processed conventionally!

-Some of these processes require a "curing" step in between plastic forming, such as spinning, and the pyrolysis step, in order to keep the plastic from melting before pyrolysis is complete.
+Some of these processes require a “curing” step in between plastic forming, such as spinning, and the pyrolysis step, in order to keep the plastic from melting before pyrolysis is complete.
 This curing may happen by way of cross-linking, as in rubber vulcanization, or by